Love Me Tonight (Tom Jones song)

 "Love Me Tonight" is a song performed by Tom Jones.
-It reached #2 on the adult contemporary chart, #9 on the UK Singles Chart, and #13 on the U.S. pop chart in 1969.
+It peaked at #2 on the adult contemporary chart, #9 on the UK Singles Chart, and #13 on the Billboard Hot 100 the week of July 19, 1969.

 The song was arranged by Johnnie Spence and produced by Peter Sullivan.

 The song ranked #94 on Billboard magazine's Top 100 singles of 1969.

 Original song

 "Love Me Tonight" is a reworked English-language version of the Italian song "Alla fine della strada" ("To the End of the Road"), which was written by Lorenzo Pilat, with lyrics by Mario Panzeri and Daniele Pace, and performed by Junior Magli and the Casuals at the Sanremo Music Festival 1969.
-British author and songwriter Barry Mason wrote the English lyrics, which no bear relation to the original Italian.
+British author and songwriter Barry Mason wrote the English lyrics, which bear no relation to the original Italian.